WRKampi/extensisq/README.md

 ## Other features
 The initial step size, when not supplied by you, is estimated using the method of Watts [7,B].
 This method analyzes your problem with a few (3 to 4) evaluations and carefully estimates a safe stepsize to start the integration with.

-Most of extensisq's Runge Kutta methods have stiffness detection.
+Most of extensisq's explicit Runge Kutta methods have stiffness detection.
 If many steps fail, or if the integration needs a lot of steps, the power iteration method of Shampine [8,A] is used to test your problem for stiffness.
 You will get a warning if your problem is diagnosed as stiff.
 The kind of roots (real, complex or nearly imaginary) is also reported, such that you can select a stiff solver that better suits your problem.

 Second order stepsize controllers [9-11] can be enabled for most of extensisq's Runge Kutta methods.
 You can set your own coefficients, or select one of the default values.
+These values are different for explicit methods than for implicit methods.

 ## References
 [1] P. Bogacki, L.F.
 Shampine, "An efficient Runge-Kutta (4,5) pair", Computers & Mathematics with Applications, Vol. 32, No. 6, 1996, pp. 15-28. https://doi.org/10.1016/0898-1221(96)00141-1